vp-payomatix/payagency-java-sdk/README.md

 ## Support

-For support, email support@payagency.com or visit our [documentation](https://docs.payagency.com).
+For support, email support@pay.agency or visit our [documentation](https://docs.pay.agency).